tari-labs/tari-university/cryptography/fraud-proofs-1/MainReport.md

   * every transaction that has ever been sent
   * all the unspent transaction outputs (UTXOs) [4]

-An SPV client such as a mobile device would not have the ability to process all that information.
+An SPV client such as a mobile device would not have the ability to process all that information and would need to check significantly less information than that.